k8ssandra/k8ssandra/docs/content/en/install/local/_index.md

 * [setup-kind-multicluster.sh](#setup-kind-multiclustersh)
 * [create-clientconfig.sh](#create-clientconfigsh)

+You'll also need [kubectl](https://kubernetes.io/docs/tasks/tools/) and [helm v3+](https://helm.sh/docs/intro/install/) on your preferred OS.

 ### **kind**

 The examples in this topic use [kind](https://kind.sigs.k8s.io/) clusters.
 Install it now if you have not already done so.

 By default, kind clusters run on the same Docker network, which means we will have routable pod IPs across clusters.

+{{% alert title="Note" color="success" %}}
-**Note:**  Issues creating multiple kind clusters have been observed on various versions of Docker Desktop for macOS.
+Issues creating multiple kind clusters have been observed on various versions of Docker Desktop for macOS.
 These issues seem to be resolved with the 4.5.0 release of Docker Desktop.
 Please be sure to upgrade Docker Desktop if you plan to deploy using kind.
 Other options for local dev K8s environments include [minikube](https://minikube.sigs.k8s.io/docs/start/) or [K3D](https://k3d.io/v5.3.0/).
+{{% /alert %}}

 ### **kubectx**